 The grid below shows the street layout and resident locations on Plate 71 where we will target our research.
-These are the Saint Louis residents living in close proximity to the location of Central Presbyterian Church in 1875 at the northeast corner of Lucas Garrison Avenues.
+The boxes mark the 104 Saint Louis residents listed at the bottom of Plate 71 and living in close proximity to the location of Central Presbyterian Church in 1875 at the northeast corner of Lucas Garrison Avenues.

 Number “88,” located in the lower right quadrant of the grid below represents the location of Central Presbyterian Church in 1875.
 North on this grid, as on all of the Dry and Compton plates, is on the right side of the graphic.
 The numbers on the “x” and “y” axes represent the block street numbers.
 Then, as now, North/South street numbering starts at Market Street and the numbers increase going north.
 East/West Street numbering starts at the river and numbers increase going west.
-The river is 27 blocks east of Beaumont, or on the east-most edge of this grid.
+The river is 27 blocks east of Beaumont.

 Understanding the Resident Profile Structure and Pages

 The 104 resident locations listed on Plate 71 of the Compton and Dry Map Book are shown on the grid above based on their relative location to the intersection of Lucas and Garrison and Central Presbyterian Church.
 The numbers on the grid and list below reference the resident’s name and location on Plate 71.
 On the list below they are shown with their actual addresses from the 1875 Gould St. Louis Directory.
 Each Lucas and Garrison resident profile researched is or will be presented on its own web page.